jiridj/hugo-macos-terminal/README.md

 ## Note

-If you look at the HTML code, you'll notice I include the comment ```<!-- htmlmin:ignore -->``` before and after list of items.
-In command-line output whitespace is important.
+If you look at the shortcode, you'll notice I replace all spaces by non-breaking spaces.
+In command-line output whitespace is important, so I want to make sure it is preserved when you minify your html.

-I use [HTMLMinifier](https://github.com/kangax/html-minifier) to compress the generated static site (html, css and javascript).
-HTMLMinifier needs to leave the whitespace in the terminal blocks alone.
-These comments instruct HTMLMinifier to ignore anything in between them.

-You can leave out these two lines if you do not use HTMLMinifier.
-If you use another minifier, you'll have to customise this part to work for you.